-However you choose to take it in the Bridge is a great spectacle and worthy addition to any photo album or collection.
+However, you choose to take it in the Bridge is a great spectacle and worthy addition to any photo album or collection.

 2 – Alcatraz

 Tours operate Daily and last around 2.5-4.5 hours depending on the tour.
-Cost is $35.50 for a self guided tour.
+Cost is $35.50 for a self-guided tour.

 If you don’t have time for a full tour most of the bay Cruises sail past the island and get close enough for a good look.

-3 – Cable Car Ride
+3 – Cable Car Rides

 The Historic Cable cars that run up and down the City are no longer the best forms of transport.
 They are slow quite uncomfortable and in most cases require up to an hour of queuing.
 Often longer!
 However, they are part of the fabric of the City and they are incredibly good fun.
 Definitely worth the queue at least once.

-Get a seat on the rail or better still a place to stand and you are in for a great ride. the Flamboyant Brakemen (Drivers) add to the experience as you clatter up and down the Streets of the City.
-For what should only be a quick trip across town is can be quite a white-knuckle ride as the cars teeter over the edges of seeming near vertical streets with just the ancient and historic brakes stopping the car running away to destruction.
+Get a seat on the rail or better still a place to stand and you are in for a great ride. the Flamboyant Brakemen (Drivers) add to the experience as you clatter up and down the streets of the City.
+For what should only be a quick trip across town is can be quite a white-knuckle ride as the cars teeter over the edges of seeming near-vertical streets with just the ancient and historic brakes stopping the car running away to destruction.

 Of course, the feeling of danger is a pure illusion the cars are as safe as anything with a fantastic safety record.
 So hop and enjoy a piece of yesteryear!

 A 3-day unlimited travel pass for the Cable cars is included in the San Francisco CityPASS.